iamdonovan/iamdonovan.github.io/docs/teaching/egm722/practicals/debugging.rst

 .. image:: ../../../img/egm722/debug/console_message.png
     :width: 720
     :align: center
-    :alt: the final changes tracked in github desktop
+    :alt: the output of the guessing game program in the pycharm debugger

-|br| In the window below, I've entered a guess of 10, and the response from the program
+|br| In the window above, you can see that I've entered a guess of 10, and the response from the program
 is ``'Too high.
 Guess again.'``.

 Now, this should mean that ``guess > rand``, but have a look at the values displayed in the **debugger**:

 .. image:: ../../../img/egm722/debug/debug_values.png
     :width: 720
     :align: center
-    :alt: the final changes tracked in github desktop
+    :alt: the values of the variables used in the guessing game program

 |br| Here, we see that ``guess`` has a value of 10, as expected, but ``rand`` has a value of 53.
 So, there are two
 problems here.